sarahnguvt/SMV-for-Data-Analysis/README.md

 # SMV for Data Analysis

-This is a training program for people doing data analyses to be familiar with how to conduct various data analyses using SMV (Spark Modularized View) - a framework to use Spark to develop large scale data applications.
+This is a training program for people to have an idea of how to conduct various data analyses using SMV (Spark Modularized View) - a framework to use Spark to develop large scale data applications.
 API docs can be found [here](http://tresamigossd.github.io/SMV/scaladocs/index.html#org.tresamigos.smv.package).

 ## Preliminaries
 * [Installation and Project Initialization](https://github.com/TresAmigosSD/SmvTraining)